sachin-bhai/amFOSS-tasks/task-02/readme.md

-## Lessgo Hugo
+1## Lessgo Hugo

-This was my firs time using hugo.
+This was my first time using hugo.
 Here's the link to the repo https://github.com/sachin-bhai/sachin-bhai.github.io and to the site https://sachin-bhai.github.io/.